conrado44/square-payments-extension/README.md

 ## Development

 This extension is built to work with the Square Web Payments SDK in the sandbox environment.
 For production use, update the SDK URL and ensure proper error handling.

+## Security Best Practices

+1. **Never commit sensitive credentials** directly in your code or configuration files.
+2. Always use environment variables for sensitive information.
+3. Add `.env` files to your `.gitignore` to prevent accidental commits.
+4. Regularly rotate your access tokens.
+5. If you suspect a token has been exposed:
+   - Immediately revoke the token in the Square Developer Dashboard
+   - Generate a new token
+   - Update your environment variables with the new token